printdeal/printdeal-api-rst-docs/docs/Frequently_asked_questions.rst

 * Retrieve the new SKU for the category
 * Verify that all attributes & values are still names the same, if thats not the case adjust accordingly.

-Since our categories are bound to change sometimes, we would reccomend to store them dynamically to make sure it is possible to change them
+Since our categories are bound to change sometimes, we would recommend to store them dynamically to make sure it is possible to change them

 *************************
 Combinations file too big